About This Chapter

 11. Genres in Children's Literature

 Reading throughout childhood can be a powerful tool for healthy development.
-This lesson will explore the different genres in children's literature and will end with a short quiz to see what you have learned.
+This lesson will explore the different genres in children's literature, including contemporary, historical and science fiction.

 Earning College Credit